batyatonny/batyatonny/README.md

 # 👋 I'm Batya Tonny a.k.a DevBxtzz

 <div align="justify">
- A Full Stack Developer currently working with JavaScript technologies.
+ A Full Stack Developer I'm currently working with JavaScript technologies.
 Right now i'm focused on learning Back End Web Development And Blockchain .
 I'm also passionate about exploring new technologies which I can leverage to solve real-life problems.
 </div>

 <div>